Android platform glossary

 See the list below to learn the basic terminology of the Android Open Source Project (AOSP).
 Here are other sources for definitions of key terms:

-See Coding with respect for examples of terminology to use and avoid for a more inclusive ecosystem.
+See Code with respect for examples of terminology to use and avoid for a more inclusive ecosystem.

 Apps